zwicker-group/py-pde/docs/source/getting_started.rst

-e.g., the result of applying the Laplacian to a scalar field is returned by calling the method :meth:`~pde.fields.scalar.ScalarField.laplace`, which returns another instance of :class:`~pde.fields.scalar.ScalarField`, whereas :meth:`~pde.fields.scalar.ScalarField.gradient` returns a `VectorField`.
+e.g., the result of applying the Laplacian to a scalar field is returned by calling the method :meth:`~pde.fields.scalar.ScalarField.laplace`, which returns another instance of :class:`~pde.fields.scalar.ScalarField`, whereas :meth:`~pde.fields.scalar.ScalarField.gradient` returns a :class:`~pde.fields.vectorial.VectorField`.
 Combining these functions with ordinary arithmetics on fields allows to represent the right hand side of many partial differential equations that appear in physics.
 Importantly, the differential operators work with flexible boundary conditions.

-The pde to solve are represented as a separate class inheriting from :class:`~pde.pdes.base.PDEBase`.
+The PDEs to solve are represented as a separate class inheriting from :class:`~pde.pdes.base.PDEBase`.
 One example defined in this package is the diffusion equation implemented as :class:`~pde.pdes.diffusion.DiffusionPDE`, but more specific situations need to be implemented by the user.
+Most notably, PDEs can be specified by their expression using the convenient :class:`~pde.pdes.pde.PDE` class.

-The pdes are solved using solver classes, where a simple explicit solver is implemented by :class:`~pde.solvers.explicit.ExplicitSolver`, but more advanced implementations can be done.
+The PDEs are solved using solver classes, where a simple explicit solver is implemented by :class:`~pde.solvers.explicit.ExplicitSolver`, but more advanced implementations can be done.
 To obtain more details during the simulation, trackers can be attached to the